amitkhopkar-creator/GNN_Architecture/Networks_GNN.md

 - Cannot have relationship with another entity
 - Does not participate in fault propagation

-ACL and QOS objects cannot be a node feature as if it fails the 1st test of belonging to one entity does not hold.
-Single QoS policy and ACL can be applied to multiple interfaces.
-Whereas IP address can be, as they are always exclusively tied to one entity, purely configuration, cannot be assigned to multiple interfaces in the same routing context / VRF, and not of significance in fault propagation, i.e a fault is not triggered by an IP address.
+ACL and QOS objects cannot be a feature attached to a vertex.
+A QoS or ACL fails the 1st principle of features of belonging exclusively to one entity.
+A single QoS policy and ACL can be applied to multiple interfaces.
+Whereas IP address can be a feature, as they are always exclusively tied to one entity, purely configuration, cannot be assigned to multiple interfaces in the same routing context / VRF, and not of significance in fault propagation, i.e. a fault is not triggered by an IP address.
-Therefore, IP address, MTU, ISIS metric, mpls enabled flag, admin state can be Node Features
+Therefore, IP address, MTU, ISIS metric, mpls enabled flag, admin state can be Features of a vertex

 ### Step1: Define Node Types (Vertices)